 Terms and Conditions

 - Each school can enter a team of 5 students, or two teams of five students (10 students), Smaller teams are permitted but the cost per team remains the same.
+A maximum of 10 students can participate from each school.

 - During Ethics Olympiads groups will be competing against their own age group and mixed-age groupings.